Ising Machines' Dynamics and Regularization for Near-Optimal Large and Massive MIMO Detection

 \section{Introduction}

 Wireless technologies have recently undergone tremendous growth in terms of supporting more users and providing higher spectral efficiency, with the next generation of cellular networks planning to support massive machine-to-machine communication~\cite{mmtc}, large IoT networks~\cite{nbiot}, and unprecedented data rates~\cite{5gdataRate}.
 The number of mobile users and data usage is rapidly increasing~\cite{IMT}, and while data traffic has been predominantly downlink, the volume of uplink traffic is becoming ever higher~\cite{uplinkTrafficExplosion} due to the emergence of interactive services and applications.
 The problem of optimal and efficient wireless signal detection in a Multiple-Input,~Multiple-Output (MIMO) system is central to this rapid growth and has been a key interest of network designers for several decades.
 While the optimal Maximum Likelihood (ML) detector is well known, it attempts to solve an NP-Hard problem~\cite{mimoReview} exactly, and so its implementation is usually impractical and infeasible for real-world systems.
-These computational challenges have prompted network designers to seek optimized implementations such as the Sphere Decoder~\cite{sphere,sphereIeee}, or sub-optimal approximations with polynomial complexity, including linear detectors like the Minimum Mean Square Error decoder~(MMSE)~\cite{Tse05fundamentalsof}, and successive interference cancellation~(SIC)~\cite{sicMimo1,sicMimo2}, approximate tree search algorithms like the Fixed Complexity Sphere Decoder~\cite{fcsd} and Lattice-reduction based algorithms~\cite{latRedux}.
-However, even today, practical methods that achieve near-optimal performance for systems with large numbers of both users and antennas are lacking~\cite{mimoReview}.
+These computational challenges have prompted network designers to seek optimized implementations such as the Sphere Decoder~\cite{sphere,sphereIeee}, or sub-optimal approximations with polynomial complexity.
+These methods include linear detectors (like the Minimum Mean Square Error decoder~(MMSE)~\cite{Tse05fundamentalsof}) which perform channel inversion, successive interference cancellation (SIC) based techniques~\cite{sicMimo1} that focus on decoding each user sequentially while canceling inter-user interference, approximate tree search algorithms like the Fixed Complexity Sphere Decoder~(FSD)~\cite{fcsd} and Lattice-reduction based algorithms which involves pre-processing the channel to produce a reduced lattice basis~\cite{latRedux}.
+However, even today, practical methods that achieve near-optimal performance for systems with large numbers of both users and antennas are lacking~\cite{mimoSurveyLarge}.